sighupio/fury-distribution/docs/releases/unreleased.md

-# Kubernetes Fury Distribution Release vTBD
+# SIGHUP Kubernetes Distribution Release vTBD

-Welcome to KFD release `vTBD`.
+Welcome to SKD release `vTBD`.

 The distribution is maintained with ❤️ by the team [SIGHUP](https://sighup.io/).